 ‘Do you mean to say that I must always do what she wants?’

-the young woman retorted indignantly, sitting down heavily on a kitchen chair, gathering her skirt up with defiance, revealing her shapely legs.
+the young woman retorted, hard faced, sitting down on a kitchen chair, gathering her skirt with defiance, revealing her shapely legs exposed to a shaft of sunshine coming through the window panes.
+Behind her, the tired dripping of the kitchen sink, a soundtrack to her misery.
+A fridge covered by childish stickers.
+On the wall, the children taped school art work.
+Her side of the table strewn with cereal packets, sugar and jam bottles.
+Behind her the sink and the fridge covered by childish stickers.

+She gave a brief gaze at the houses on the other side of the road.
+She wondered whether the women in them were as unhappy as she was.

-‘Not at all’, the older woman replied soothingly, lifting her worn hand and swinging it as though to wave that thought away, ‘No one is obliged to do what the next person wants, even if it is your mother in-law.
+‘Not at all’, the older woman replied, sitting opposite her, lifting her worn hand and swinging it as though to wave that thought away.
+She was a neighbour from next door, a well-loved teacher in her younger years who never married.
+‘No one is obliged to do what the next person wants, even if it is your mother in-law.
 What I meant,’ she moved forward to give more weight to her words,’ is for you not to feel hurt by what she says or does.
-Look at the state she is getting you into!
+Look at the state she is getting you into.
 If you are not careful, it may ruin your marriage.’

-‘Yes, you may be right,’ she conceded, nodding with complicity, ‘Antonio and I have such flaming rows over her attitude.
+‘Yes, you may be right,’ she conceded, nodding, ‘Antonio and I have such flaming rows over her attitude.
 She is a nasty woman.
 She has no manners, no conversation.
-She is rough and uneducated’.
+She is rough and uneducated.’
 She paused to regain her breath.
-‘When she comes to the house both start blabbering in Spanish, then she upsets the children, criticizes my food, the way I keep house, half of the time she won’t talk to me… oh ...
-I am so tired of it all,…if you knew…’ she rolled her eyes in anguish then went on, ‘How hard I try!
-I am even taking Spanish lessons but I cannot understand when they speak.’
+‘When she comes to the house both start blabbering in Spanish, then she upsets the children, criticizes my food, the way I keep house, half of the time she won’t talk to me.
+Oh ...
+I am so tired of it all’ She rolled her eyes in anguish then went on.
+‘If you knew how hard I try.
+I am even taking Spanish lessons, but I cannot understand when they speak.’

 The peak of her voice was now in a crescendo mode.

 ‘First, because it is not my language, second, they speak in dialect.
-It isn’t even pure Castilian!
+It isn’t even pure Castilian.
 See?
 Can’t they make an effort to understand me?
 When she upsets the children over silly things, Antonio takes her side.
 Carmencita refuses to give her a kiss, Rosita refuses to call her ‘abuelita’ when it is clearly her fault.
 Why won’t Antonio take my side for once?
-Why…oh why does he do that?’ she pleaded, clutching her skirt for comfort.
+Why.. oh why does he do that?’ she pleaded, clutching her skirt for comfort.

 The old lady tried to comfort her by taking her hands in hers.

-‘Because he is a man torn between the love for his mother and the love for his wife,’ she replied matter of factly.
+‘Because he is a man torn between the love for his mother and the love for his wife,’ she replied.

 ‘But can’t he see what she creates every time she comes?
 You know what I am going to do?’
 She lowered her voice in secrecy, ‘I will refuse to make love to him on the nights before and after she comes to the house.
 As a protest.
 And I refuse to dress the girls in Sunday best, in those silly, frilly Flamenco dresses she brought from Barcelona.
-He must realize by now how upsetting the whole situation is to me’, she concluded, almost in tears.
+He must realize by now how upsetting the whole situation is to me,’ she concluded, almost in tears.